Whitewater kayaking: Paddles

-There are three main categories of differences between kayak paddles: composition, twist/feather, and shaft shape/length.
+Whitewater kayaking paddles are specifically designed to provide durability, control, and efficiency in challenging river conditions.
+These paddles typically feature a double-bladed design, with each blade offset at an angle (feathered) to reduce wind resistance during strokes.
+The blades are often made from strong, lightweight materials such as fiberglass, carbon fiber, or reinforced plastic to withstand impacts with rocks and debris.
+Whitewater paddles have a shorter and stiffer shaft compared to recreational paddles, allowing for precise maneuvering and quick response in turbulent waters.
+The blades are also larger and more curved to generate powerful strokes, making them ideal for navigating strong currents and rapids.
+Paddle shafts may be straight or bent to suit different paddling styles and provide comfort during extended use.
+These design elements make whitewater kayaking paddles an essential tool for maintaining control and propulsion in dynamic river environments.

 Composition

 Earlier paddles were often made of wood and then later with a heavy metal shaft and poly-synthetic blades.
 Advances in technology today include carbon fiber shafts with foam and carbon fiber blades on the high end, and low flex but light plastic on the low end, sometimes with rubber grips.

 Shaft

 Paddles with blades included historically measured over 200 cm, but now usually measure between 185 and 205 cm.
 Also the industry has begun to offer bent shafts that are ergonomically shaped to relieve stress off of the paddlers wrists.
 Many companies also offer specialized rubber grips to ease the paddlers grip and provide a place to feel where hands should hold the shaft.
 Small and regular shaft thicknesses may be available as well to offer smaller paddlers more comfort while gripping the paddle.